Creative-sayantan/Police-system/README.md

 # Police-system
-A Somple Police Management System Using C .
+A Somple Police Management System Using C++ .
 Read The Code and Understand this then Apply it.